YubiClicker

 REVOKED entries.

 YubiClicker requires user presence (UP), not user verification (UV).
 UP is a flag the authenticator firmware sets in the assertion.
 On allowlisted hardware that flag means a touch, no PIN or biometric read.
-Discoverable (resident) credentials are required, and there are no usernames, no cookies, and no cross-site identity.
+Credentials are discoverable, and there are no usernames or cookies.

 If registration says you’re ineligible